 As mentioned above, stacking faults, and the concept of stacking fault energy, play a very important role in the deformation of metals.
 During deformation-rolling, extrusion, forging and so on-the regular, crystalline arrangement of atoms is not destroyed.
 Metals do not, as was once supposed, become amorphous.
 Rather, the deformation is accomplished by the gliding or sliding of close-packed layers over each other.
-The overall gliding directions are those in which the rows of atoms are close-packed, but, as will also be evident from the models, the layers glide in a zig-zag path, from 'hollow to hollow' and passing across the 'saddle-points' between them.
+The overall gliding directions are those in which the rows of atoms are closepacked, but, as will also be evident from the models, the layers glide in a zig-zag path, from 'hollow to hollow' and passing across the 'saddle-points' between them.
 This is shown in Fig. 1.19, which is similar to Fig. 1.4, but re-drawn showing fewer atoms for simplicity.
 The overall glide direction of the B layer is along a close-packed direction, e.g. left to right, but the path from one B position to the next is over the saddle-points via a C position, as shown by the arrows.
 But the B layer may stop at a C position (partial slip), in which case we have an (intrinsic) stacking fault (Exercise 1.7).
-This partial slip, represented by the arrow or vector $B \rightarrow C$ or $C \rightarrow B$ is also named after Shockley.
-Extrinsic stacking faults, twins and the ccp → hcp transformation may be accomplished by mechanisms involving the partial slip of close-packed layers.
+This partial slip, represented by the arrow or vector $B \to C$ or $C \to B$ is also named after Shockley.
+Extrinsic stacking faults, twins and the $ccp \rightarrow hcp$ transformation may be accomplished by mechanisms involving the partial slip of close-packed layers.
+The mechanism for the generation of a twinned crystal by deformation is illustrated sequentially in Fig. 1.20.
+Figure 1.20(a) shows the close packed layers of a single fcc crystal 'edge on'.
+Let us now slip an A layer (arrowed) into the sites of the B layer atoms (partial slip), as shown in Fig. 1.20(b).
+In doing so all the layers above the A layer move too: $B \to C$; $C \to A$; $A \to B$ and so on.
+Figure 1.20(b) also shows these re-labelled layers of atoms.
+Now let us slip the next layer up (arrowed), $C \rightarrow A$; and again $A \rightarrow B$, $B \rightarrow C$ and so on (Fig. 1.20(c)).
+Again, slip the third layer up (arrowed) and re-label the layers-as shown in Fig. 1.20(d).
+As we can see we will ultimately generate the twinned crystal as shown in Fig. 1.18.
+This mechanism for deformation-twin formation may appear to be complicated; it occurs in practice (as in nearly all material deformation processes) through the movement of (partial) dislocations, a subject of great importance in materials science.

 The twinned crystal shown diagrammatically in Fig. 1.18 is just one particular example of very general phenomenon, which occurs in crystals with much more complex structures and in which the two parts of the twinned crystal may not simply be related by reflection across the twin plane (reflection twins).
-Some examples of twinned crystals from geology and metallurgy are shown in Fig. 1.20.
-The left-right-hand character of the twinned crystal in Fig. 1.20(a) is easily seen; in practice the twins may be interpenetrated and twinning may occur not just in one but in several different planes, as shown in Figs. 1.20(b) and (c).
-In metals and alloys, the presence of twins may be seen in polished and etched surfaces
+In general a twinned